 You’re asking bigger questions:

-Will this structure actually work for me?
+Will this structure actually work for my situation?

 In practice, company formation in Croatia usually means incorporating a Croatian legal entity, most commonly a limited company, through a formal court-based registration system.